 4. Optimize your visuals.

-You’ll bore your email audience if you only send emails that consist of long text blocks.
+If you only send emails that consist of long text blocks, you risk losing your audience’s attention.
 Your emails should include exciting visual elements that give recipients a sneak peek at what they can expect from your event.

 For instance, if you’re hosting a charity auction, you should include a look at some of the items that attendees will be able to bid on.
-When attendees see they have the chance to win a tropical vacation or a golf excursion, they’ll be more inclined to attend your event and try to win valuable prizes.
+When attendees see they have the chance to win a tropical vacation or a golf excursion, they’ll be more inclined to attend your event.

 In addition to images of your auction items, you should also include photos that connect your auction’s purpose to your organization’s greater mission.
-So, if your annual auction funds a community after-school program for kids, you can include images of kids enjoying the program’s activities (with their parents’ permission).
-This helps remind audience members what the event is all about and can influence them to get involved.
+So, if your annual auction funds a community after-school program for kids, you can include images of kids enjoying the program’s activities, as long as you get their parents’ permission.
+These types of images remind audience members what the event is all about and can influence them to get involved.

 5. Thank participants after the event.

 Your digital engagement campaign isn’t over when your event concludes.
-Bring your marketing efforts full circle by following up with attendees and sponsors after the event and thanking them for their participation.
+Bring your marketing efforts full circle by following up with attendees and sponsors after the event to thank them for their participation.

 Ensure your thank you messages:

 - Include personalization.
-Whether you’re reaching out to sponsors, event attendees, or donors, be sure to address your thank you letters with recipients’ preferred names.
-This makes the messages feel more genuine as participants feel acknowledged for their specific contributions.
+Whether you’re reaching out to sponsors, event attendees, or donors, address your thank you letters with recipients’ preferred names.
+That way, the messages feel more genuine as participants feel acknowledged for their specific contributions.

 - Ask for feedback.
 Show your supporters that you appreciate their opinions by asking for feedback on your event.
 Send a short survey via email that asks about aspects such as participants’ overall satisfaction and any recommendations they have for future improvements.

 In addition, ensure your post-event emails summarize the results of your event.
-Share your fundraising results, the number of supporters who attended, and what you’ll be able to accomplish due to this support.
-This lets attendees know that their contributions were appreciated and that their funds are being put to good use.
+Share your fundraising metrics, the number of supporters who attended, and what you’ll be able to accomplish due to this support.
+That way, attendees understand your appreciation for their contributions and how your organization will use those funds.